njenga5/django-mediastore-site/README.md

     <li>SECRET_KEY</li>🔑🔒
     <li>EMAIL Options</li>
 </ul>
--> The databases should be set up by default but in case you have the same keys used here in your environment variables modify your databases section in intranetsite/settings.py accordingly.<br/>
+-> The databases should be set up by default but in case you have the same keys used here in your environment variables modify your databases section in intranetsite/settings.py accordingly.It will use sqlite.<br/>
 -> You can also configure the email section to point to your smtp provider.Default is localhost on port 8025.<br/>
 -> (if testing on localhost) For this to work, run the following command to start a dummy debugging server<br/>
     <code>python -m smtpd -n -c DebuggingServer localhost:8025</code>